mathiasbynens/custom.keylayout/uk-qwerty/README.md

 As of OS X 10.8, you will have to create a new user account in order to complete the Setup Assistant — but don’t worry, you can delete the new account afterwards.

 ## Notes

-Note that I used ‘French Numerical’ instead of the ‘Belgian’ keyboard layout because the only difference between those two is that [the French Numerical layout allows you to type numbers without pressing `Shift` (by enabling `Caps Lock`)](http://superuser.com/q/138420/3218).

-I’ve only overwritten key combinations that inserted characters that can be inserted by another, easier and more intuitive key combination.
-For example, to type `ê`, you can either press `^` followed by `E`, or `⌥` + `E`.
-I’d consider the last one to be obsolete.

 OS X has supported `.keylayout` files since version 10.2 (Jaguar).